AutomationMusician/super-bowl-quiz/AWS_Setup.md

 1. Install git: `sudo yum install git`
 1. Clone github repo: `git clone https://github.com/AutomationMusician/SuperBowlQuiz.git`
 1. Copy configs by running `publishing/push-configs.sh`
+1. Build images locally by running `docker-compose build` and then push the images by running `docker-compose push`
-1. Build on the VM using `docker-compose build`
+1. Pull images on the VM using `docker-compose pull`
 1. Run `./run_production.sh` on the VM